HannuSuhonen/odin-recipes/README.md

 Going to have to make a recipe webpage for making some ramen noodles.
+I will keep it relatively simple I think, hopefully by the end of this project I can solidify my understanding of HTML and move on to more complex things!